garethjns/reinforcement-learning-keras/scripts/gfootball/README.md

 The GFootball environment presents a number of challenges that make it difficult for a agent to learn.
 Significantly, adequate exploration of a massively dimensional space with very infrequent rewards.

 This set of scripts attempts to overcome some of these hurdles using the following approaches:
-  - Pretraining - using data from historical games played by other agents crafted by in a [Kaggle competition](https://www.kaggle.com/c/google-football).
+  - Pretraining - using data from historical games played by other agents crafted for the [Google Research Football with Manchester City F.C.
+Kaggle competition](https://www.kaggle.com/c/google-football).
   - Exploration - using the actions proposed by a hand crafted bot, rather than random actions with EpsilonGreedy

-Overall this approach can train an agent that ~1000 points in the [Kaggle competition](https://www.kaggle.com/c/google-football), with the majority of the performance gained by the pretraining.
+Overall this approach can train an agent that scores ~1000 points in the [Kaggle competition](https://www.kaggle.com/c/google-football), with the majority of the performance gained by the pretraining.
 This is competitive with other agents in the competition, and somewhat competitive against the built in environment AI.
 Improvements in performance from this point are likely to come from the following, in no particular order.
   - Implementing more improvements to the DQN (eg. prioritized replay buffer) or switching to a more advanced RL technique entirely.
   - Engineering other environment features, such as those used by various bots in the Kaggle competition.